 - The distance between the geometrical centers of two groups can be calculated with the program gmx distance, as explained in sec.
-8.7. - The minimum distance between two groups of atoms during time can be calculated with the program gmx mindist.
-It also calculates the number of contacts between these groups within a certain radius $r{max}$ . - To monitor the minimum distances between amino acid residues within a (protein) molecule, you can use the program gmx mdmat.
+8.8. - The minimum distance between two groups of atoms during time can be calculated with the program gmx mindist.
+It also calculates the number of contacts between these groups within a certain radius $r{max}$ . - gmx pairdist is a selection-enabled version of gmx mindist. - To monitor the minimum distances between amino acid residues within a (protein) molecule, you can use the program gmx mdmat.
 This minimum distance between two residues Ai and Aj is defined as the smallest distance between any pair of atoms (i ∈ Ai, j ∈ Aj).
 The output is a symmetrical matrix of smallest distances between all residues.
 To visualize this matrix, you can use a program such as xv.
 If you want to view the axes and legend or if you want to print the matrix, you can convert it with xpm2ps into a Postscript picture, see Fig. 8.7.